ElektraInitiative/go-elektra-archive/README.md

 	handle := kdb.New()

 	// Open the handle, this is a separate step since there can be different implementations of the KDB interface.
-One that would use the terminal application (not implemented) instead of the C Library could check if the kdb can is available on the $PATH.
 	_ = handle.Open()
 	defer handle.Close()